 You don’t need to rely on chips and junk food to make it through your hiking trip.
-Making healthy and delicious snacks from home is quite easy, no matter whose tastes you have to cater to.
+Making healthy and delicious trail snacks from home is quite easy, no matter whose tastes you have to cater to.
 Here are five easy recipes for simple and delicious trail snacks that will keep kids, meat eaters, and vegetarians, all equally happy on the trail!

 The Classic Trail Mix

 Trail mix is popular with hikers because it is extremely easy to make.
 All you do is mix equal portions of your favorite nuts, your favorite seeds, your favorite small chocolates and your favorite dried fruits and you’re ready to go.
 Most people believe that you are supposed to have raisins, peanuts, sunflower seeds and candy-coated chocolate in your trail mix, but why make it boring for yourself?
 Experiment with different combinations and see what you like best.
-Best of all, this requires very little preparation; all you need to do is buy each of these from the grocery store.
+Best of all, this hiking snack recipe requires very little preparation; all you need to do is buy each of these from the grocery store.

 For the Kids: Peanut Butter and Jelly Bites